 - Cilantro: To garnish.

-How do you make curried fried cauliflower tacos? (+ tips)
+How to make curried fried cauliflower tacos (+ tips)

 There are three elements to prepare for these tacos, all of which are pretty simple.
 First off is the pickled red onion.
 Add the diced red onion and jalapeno to a medium jar.
 Bring the apple cider vinegar and water to a boil.
 Whisk in the salt until dissolved.
 Remove from heat and pour into the jar over the red onion and jalapeno.
 Cover and set aside for at least one hour.

 Next is the curry-spiced yogurt.
 Simply mix all the ingredients together in a medium bowl and set aside.
 Yep, it’s that easy!

 For the fried cauliflower, heat oil to 375 degrees in a deep fat fryer or in a frying pan or pot with at least one-inch deep oil.
 For the breading, you will need two small/medium-sized bowls.
 Combine the flour and seasonings in a medium bowl.
 In the second bowl, whisk together the milk and egg.
 In one cup increments, cover cauliflower in flour, then dredge it in the milk/egg mixture, and cover once more in flour.
 It’s just like you’re frying chicken.
 One batch at a time, fry the cauliflower for one and a half minutes.
 Remove from the oil using a slotted spoon and place on a wire cooling rack if you have one. as it prevents the cauliflower from becoming soggy.
 Alternately, you could transfer fried cauliflower to a paper towel-lined surface.

 Warm both sides of the tortillas in a skillet over medium heat.
 Fill tortillas with fried cauliflower and top with curry yogurt sauce, pickled red onion, and cilantro.
 Serve warm.